 Creatine HCL is creatine bonded to hydrochloric acid.
 This proprietary formulation is significantly more soluble in water than monohydrate, requiring only 2-3 grams daily to achieve the same effects.
 It was developed to address monohydrate's solubility limitations and eliminate the need for loading phases.

-Absorption & Bioavailability
+Absorption & Loading

-The fundamental difference is bioavailability.
-A 2011 study in the Journal of the International Society of Sports Nutrition comparing creatine HCL to monohydrate found that HCL was significantly more soluble and required no loading phase to reach muscle saturation.
-Researchers found that 2.4g of HCL daily produced equivalent intramuscular creatine levels as 5g of monohydrate after just 6 days, versus 10-14 days for monohydrate without loading.
+The fundamental difference is solubility.
+A 2011 study in the Journal of the International Society of Sports Nutrition found that 2.4g HCL daily produced equivalent intramuscular creatine levels as 5g monohydrate after just 6 days.
+Monohydrate's poor solubility means it requires either a loading phase (20g/day split into 4 doses for 5-7 days) or 4-6 weeks at 5g daily to reach muscle saturation.

 Water Retention & Bloating